 - Consider a sticky menu if you need to create long pages.
 This gives the user easy access to the main navigation and the chance to navigate other parts of your website.

-- Scrolling is prefered to pagination simply because it’s much easier to scroll than to click.
+- Scrolling is preferred to pagination simply because it’s much easier to scroll than to click.
 Don’t make your pages too long and try to add an indicator of the direction of scrolling and whether more content is available.

-- Don’t add to many elements to your carrousels, it only makes it hard for the user to remember what they saw.
+- Don’t add too many elements to your carrousels, it only makes it hard for the user to remember what they saw.
 Simpler is better, allow your customers to focus on your key products.

 - Include your branding elements everywhere you can.
 It solidifies your brand identity.